Sami Brady: Casting

 When her 20th anniversary as Sami was approaching, fans speculated that she might depart from the series, but Sweeney inked a new deal with the show.
 She said, "I am super-excited to stay, and I am so honored that they asked me to stay.
 The job continues to surprise and challenge me.
-I have already shot my 20th anniversary episode, which airs on January 6 [2013], so I had this huge milestone and it's been such an amazing journey.
+I have already shot my 20th anniversary episode, which airs on January 6 [2013], so I had this huge milestone and it has been such an amazing journey.
 I love my job, I love the people I work with and I love Sami."
 In January 2014, Sweeney announced she was quitting the series after 21 years.
 She revealed on The Ellen DeGeneres Show, "I've been on Days of Our Lives for 21 years.
 I'm celebrating my 21st year and I decided that it's going to be my last year with the show," Sweeney announced.
 "I've been on Days of Our Lives since I was 16-years-old, and I have never had more than a two-week vacation in that whole time.
 It's awesome.
 I love Sami, I love Salem, I love my job, I love daytime, I love the fans—I love everything about it."
 Her departing episode aired October 30, 2014.

 In 2015, Sweeney returned to Days of Our Lives to be part of the soap's 50th anniversary celebration (appearing from October 12 to November 17); and in 2017, she again returned as Sami as a key-player in the story of Sami's apparently-dead son Will Horton, being found alive (airing from October 13 to December 14).
 Then in March 2018 it was announced that Sweeney would again be returning as Sami.
 Sweeney teased the new story, saying it is: "super exciting, definitely a roller-coaster ride and really fun."
 Sami featured from August 23 to November 8, 2018.
 Sweeney returned in June 2019 for the passing of Caroline Brady (Peggy McCay), airing from June 18 to 24, 2019.
 In December 2019, Sweeney announced she would again reprise the role, which she did beginning on July 14, 2020.